Graph and its representations

 Following is an example of an undirected graph with 5 vertices.

-Following two are the most commonly used representations of a graph.
+The following two are the most commonly used representations of a graph.

-1. Adjacency Matrix
+- Adjacency Matrix

-2. Adjacency List
+- Adjacency List

 Adjacency Matrix is a 2D array of size V x V where V is the number of vertices in a graph.
 Let the 2D array be adj, a slot adj[i][j] = 1 indicates that there is an edge from vertex i to vertex j.
-Adjacency matrix for undirected graph is always symmetric.
+The adjacency matrix for an undirected graph is always symmetric.

 The adjacency matrix for the above example graph is:

 - Queries like whether there is an edge from vertex ‘u’ to vertex ‘v’ are efficient and can be done O(1).

-Cons: Consumes more space O(V^2).
+- Consumes more space O(V2).
 Even if the graph is sparse(contains less number of edges), it consumes the same space.

-An array of lists is used.
-Size of the array is equal to the number of vertices.
-Let the array be array.
-An entry array[i] represents the list of vertices adjacent to the ith vertex.
+An array of linked lists is used.
+The size of the array is equal to the number of vertices.
+Let the array be an array.
+An entry array[i] represents the linked list of vertices adjacent to the ith vertex.

 Adjacency list of vertex 0 head -> 1-> 4 Adjacency list of vertex 1 head -> 0-> 2-> 3-> 4 Adjacency list of vertex 2 head -> 1-> 3 Adjacency list of vertex 3 head -> 1-> 2-> 4 Adjacency list of vertex 4 head -> 0-> 1-> 3